 Bruce, L.J. & Ricciardelli, L.A.
 (2016).
 A systematic review of the psychosocial correlates of intuitive eating among adult women.
 Appetite.96:454-472.

 Bush, H., Rossy, L., Mintz, L., & Schopp (2014).
 Eat for Life: A Worksite Feasibility Study of a Novel Mindfulness-based Intuitive Eating Intervention.
 Am J Health Promotion (July/Aug):380-388.

 Carmody, J., Baer, R. A. (2009).
-How long does a mindfulness-based stress reduction program need to be?
+How long does a mindfulness-based stress reduction (MBSR) program need to be?
 A review of class contact hours and effect sizes for psychological distress.
 Journal of Clinical Psychology, 65(6), 627–638.

 Carson, J., et al. (2004).
 Mindfulness-Based Relationship Enhancement.
 Behavior Therapy, 35, 471-494.

 Cavanagh, K., Strauss, C., Forder, L., Jones, F. (2014).
 Can mindfulness and acceptance be learnt by self-help?: A systematic review and meta-analysis of mindfulness and acceptance-based self-help interventions.
 Clinical Psychology Review, 34, 118–129.